-In August 2018, Q. Grady minor (QGM) completed the final initial Bird of Paradise design for a welcome sign.
-The construction of the welcome monument sign has been on hold for the acquisition of the Sign Easement which was approved by the Board of County Commissioners on May 24.
-2022.
+In August 2018, Q. Grady minor (QGM) completed the final initial Bird of Paradise design for a welcome sign; however, the construction of the welcome monument sign was on hold until the completion of the donation of the Sign Easement which was approved by the Board of County Commissioners on May 24, 2022.

 In September 2020, the MSTU approved the “Field of Dreams” mural proposal, which received over 60% of the community’s votes in a survey.
 This new sign design reflects the culture of the community.